-What are some of the best anime TV series to watch on Netflix in March 2024?
-A new season and year of anime is here and the shows in the Netflix library continue to increase.
-Here is a guide on some of the best Netflix anime TV series to watch on the streaming platform.
+What are some of the best anime TV series to watch on Netflix in June 2024?
+A new year of anime is in full swing and the shows in the Netflix library continue to increase.
+So, here is a guide to some of the best Netflix anime TV series to watch for this month.

 Delicious in Dungeon

 This seinen anime features adventure, fantasy, cooking, and comedy.
 Delicious in Dungeon follows a group of adventurers and their dungeon exploration journey.
 The group decides to sustain themselves by eating the monsters they encounter in the dungeon, which is taboo.
+The main characters are all interesting individually and their party has amusing dynamics.
 Fans of Dungeons & Dragons will surely enjoy this series, and Studio Trigger does a wonderful job with the adaptation.

 The official synopsis of Delicious in Dungeon from Netflix reads: